 “In this entrepreneurial journey, I’ve gone through the highs of the highs but also the lows.
-And in order to maintain my mental wellness, I’ve gotten so much support from my rock-solid community, partner, and leadership coach.
-For me, my community of friends are all disrupt-hers in their own way and they all get the plight of what it takes to truly disrupt.
+To maintain my mental wellness, I’ve gotten so much support.
+From my rock-solid community, partner, and leadership coach.
+For me, my community of friends are all disrupt-hers in their own way.
+They all get the plight of what it takes to truly disrupt.
 In order to be an effective disrupt-her, you’ll need to recognize the people who are championing your ideas, your thoughts, your dreams.
 Then that’s the people that you need to surround yourself with!
-Figure out who they are and then schedule meet-ups, hang outs, and just spend time together to lift each other up.
+Figure out who they are and then schedule meet-ups, hangouts, and just spend time together to lift each other up.
 There’s just no room for the people that bring you down.
 None.”

 “Rather than complain, come up with solutions!”